 Learn how to deploy a GPU instance on Linux or Windows

-GPU instances are technically similar to the instances from the 2017 range, but they also have a graphics card (Graphic Processing Unit or GPU).
-The technology used (pci_passthrough) allows the instance’s operating system to control the GPU in exactly the same way a physical machine would.
+GPU instances are technically similar to CPU instances but they also have a graphics card (Graphic Processing Unit, or GPU).
+The technology used (pci_passthrough) allows the instance’s operating system to control the GPU like a physical machine would.

-The GPUs offered are the NVIDIA Tesla V100.
+The GPUs offered are the NVIDIA Tesla V100 and NVIDIA L4.

 Requirements